Cisco 8010 Large Density Routers Overview

 The alarm condition is normally open, which indicates that no current flows through the alarm circuit, and the alarm is generated when the current is flowing.
 Each alarm input can be provisioned as being critical, major, or minor.

-USB Console
+USB console

-• This interface requires the use of a Type-A to Type-A USB cable.
+• uses a Type-A to Type-A connector instead of a standard USB cable.

 RS232 Console